CESTA-centre/ets-wms13-dgiwg-2021/README.md

 You can modify the default settings in the sample [test-run-props.xml](src/main/config/test-run-props.xml) file, which is shown below.
-The value of the **wms** argument must be an absolute URI that conforms to the 'http' or 'file' schemes. **Good to know :** "&" characters must be replaced by "&amp;" in your file.
+The value of the **wms** argument must be an absolute URI that conforms to the 'http' or 'file' schemes. **Good to know :** "&" characters must be replaced by "&amp ;" in your file.
 The **tes** argument specifies the location of a service that provides a RESTful API for running the base WMS 1.3 test suite; by default the OGC teamengine installation--the 'beta' facility--will be used, but an alternative